Mental Health Facilities Tuscaloosa, AL

 Whitfield Regional Hospital Tombigbee Healthcare Authority - 47.7 miles from Tuscaloosa, AL

-Whitfield Regional Hospital Tombigbee Healthcare Authority is one of mental health facilities in Demopolis, Alabama, located at 105 U. s.
-Highway 80 East, 36732 zip code.
+Whitfield Regional Hospital Tombigbee Healthcare Authority is a mental health clinic in Demopolis, AL, located at 105 U. s.
+Highway 80 East, 36732 zip code area.
 Whitfield Regional Hospital Tombigbee Healthcare Authority provides outpatient treatment and hospital inpatient treatment.
-Whitfield Regional Hospital Tombigbee Healthcare Authority provides individual psychotherapy, cognitive behavioral therapy and activity therapy to seniors 65 or older, adults and young adults.
-Whitfield Regional Hospital Tombigbee Healthcare Authority also supports people requiring dual diagnosis treatment, seniors or older adults and people with serious mental illness.
-Additional services provided at Whitfield Regional Hospital Tombigbee Healthcare Authority include suicide prevention services, family psychoeducation and case management.
+Whitfield Regional Hospital Tombigbee Healthcare Authority offers cognitive behavioral therapy, activity therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
+Whitfield Regional Hospital Tombigbee Healthcare Authority also supports seniors or older adults, people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services offered at Whitfield Regional Hospital Tombigbee Healthcare Authority include suicide prevention services, case management and family psychoeducation.

 Frequently Asked Questions About Mental Health Treatment in Tuscaloosa, AL